How To Build A Clay Pot Candle Heater & Do They Really Work?

 This is how most of the heat leaving the candle is transferred.

-The rising column of hot air takes the heat with it mixing it with the cooler surrounding air.
+The rising column of hot air takes the heat and mixes it with the cooler surrounding air.

 This process slowly brings the temperature of the room up.